-The District Planning Scheme No. 2 establishes the zones and related provisions for land within the City of Joondalup.
+The District Planning Scheme establishes the zones and related provisions for land within the City of Joondalup.
 The Structure Plan includes all land previously shown in the Joondalup City Centre Development Plan and Manual, with the addition of the Winton Road industrial area and the Joondalup Gate business area.
-A separate DPS2 amendment will include these areas within the Centre zone.
+A separate DPS amendment will include these areas within the Centre zone.

-City of Joondalup Strategic Community Plan 2022 2008-2011
+City of Joondalup Strategic Plan 2008-2011

-The City's Strategic Community Plan articulates the highest level of direction for the City of Joondalup for the years 2008-2011 to 2022.
+The City's Strategic Plan articulates the highest level of direction for the City of Joondalup for the years 2008-2011.
 It is an overarching framework that aims to achieve better leadership and decision making with greater community participation.
-The review and adoption of the Structure Plan is a key task which will assist the delivery of a number of Strategic Community Plan objectives themes including the following:
+The review and adoption of the Structure Plan is a key task which will assist the delivery of a number of Strategic Plan objectives including the following: